-(Ask us for a discount code for 20% off your first year.)
+(Ask us for a code for a discounted price for your first year.

 - This is where we host our email because it’s a terrific solution.

-- You get email @yourdomain (plus a lot of other stuff) for just $5-$10/email/month, depending on the plan you select.
-Both plans are good options.
+- You get email @yourdomain (plus a lot of other stuff) for just $6-$18/email/month, depending on the plan you select.
+All plans are good options.

 - You can’t beat their SPAM filtering technology.

 - G-Suite can be a bit challenging to navigate.

 - But… they offer great phone support to walk you through anything that is confusing.